iNavFlight/inav-configurator/README.md

 ### How to setup a MapProxy server for offline caching and mission planning
 1. Follow process described in [MAPPROXY.md](MAPPROXY.md)
+1. Test your MapProxy server in web browser, eg: http://192.168.145.20/inavmapproxy/
 1. Once you have a working MapProxy server choose MapProxy as your map provider
-	1. Enter MapProxy service URL, eg: http://192.168.145.20/mapproxy/service?
+	1. Enter MapProxy service URL, eg: http://192.168.145.20/inavmapproxy/service?
 	1. Enter MapProxy service layer (inav_layer if configured from MAPPROXY.md)
 1. Once completed, you can zoom in on area you will be flying in while connected to the internet in either GPS or Mission Control tab to save the cache for offline use